 The success of any apartment building, development or estate known as a Operating Management Company [OMC] can often be determined by the quality of the management agent [MA] in place.
 Saying that the agent is appointed by the elected representatives / directors of the OMC that appoint the agent [MA] so it is you as an apartment or house owner in your development that chooses the agent.

-A [OMC] or management company is setup and each owner has one share in this company which is effectively a cooperative as they are not for profit and is setup to run the common areas that all owners share as an owner of a property in the development or estate.
+An OMC or a management company is set up and each owner has one share in this company which is effectively a cooperative as they are not for profit and is set up to run the common areas that all owners share as an owner of a property in the development or estate.

 The management of an apartment building should be efficiently run like any other business.
 The manager should look to improve the client-tenant living experience while minimising costs and increasing profit opportunities whenever possible.

-Another important matter to that can generate complaints with the management is the issue of who is responsible for repair and maintenance of the apartment units.
+Another important matter that can generate complaints with the management is the issue of who is responsible for the repair and maintenance of the apartment units.
 The property owner should clearly write out in the lease agreement who is responsible for what repairs.
-Also house or development rules should be written and communicated to all tenants and owners.
+Also, house or development rules should be written and communicated to all tenants and owners.

 In general, maintenance and repairs should be handled as speedily as possible to avoid further complaints from the occupants.
 Major issues like plumbing leaks and heating/cooling problems should be dealt with in 24 hours.
 An open line of communication between occupiers and management is an essential ingredient to good overall relations.
 Management should keep all occupants informed of when and how the repairs will be made and the reason for any delays.